kedro-org/kedro/CONTRIBUTING.md

 ## Join our Technical Steering Committee

 Kedro is an incubating project in [LF AI & Data](https://lfaidata.foundation/), a sub-organisation within the Linux Foundation that focuses on open innovation within the data and AI space.
-The project is governed by a group of maintainers known as the Technical Steering Committee (TSC).
-You can read more about the structure of our TSC in our [Technical Charter](TODO).
+A group of maintainers, known as the Technical Steering Committee (TSC), govern the project.
+You can read more about the structure of our TSC in our [Technical Charter](./kedro_technical_charter.pdf).

 We invite community members to join the TSC and help define the future of the Kedro project.
-Read the [guidance on becoming a Kedro maintainer](TODO) to understand the process of joining the TSC.
+Read the [guidance on becoming a Kedro maintainer](https://kedro.readthedocs.io/en/stable/14_contribution/technical_steering_committee.html) to understand the process of joining the TSC.